octospacc/sitoctt/en/blog/2022-08-26-sitoctt-da-3-mesi-ad-oggi.md

 Contents which, for goodness sake, must also be decently **ordered**.
 I _try_, it took me a long time to arrive at what I have now, with a global menu that first of all includes fixed pages, such as the home page, because they have no specific category or because they are of particular importance.
 Immediately following this, I have a list of sections, which I wanted to call "**Collections**".
-They are links to pages that contain lists of any other page of the given topic.
+They are links to pages that contain lists of any other page of a given topic.
 This path is also circular, considering that, from the individual content pages, you can click on the automatically generated entries to visit the pages of the relevant categories.

 For now, there are perhaps a little few pages in the classic sense.
 I won't repeat them here one by one because _well_ - but even if I did, I wouldn't be able to create a wall of links.
 Their particular reason for existing is told on them.
 The real bulk of the site is in the blog articles.